menu icon

 Jump to Recipe

-This Root Vegetable Soup is made from scratch using roasted vegetables for maximum flavour.
-Most of the work is done in the oven and the soup itself takes only about 5 minutes to cook!
+This root vegetable soup is made from scratch using roasted vegetables for maximum flavour.
+Most of the work is done in the oven and the soup itself cooks in under 10 minutes!

-This Root Vegetable Soup is a warming, hearty dish, delicious as well as incredibly easy to make thanks to my simple method.
+This root vegetable soup is a warming, hearty dish, healthy, delicious as well as incredibly easy to make thanks to my simple method.

 Root vegetables are particularly well suited to being roasted as they come out of the oven looking vibrant, full of delicious aroma and sweet nutty flavour (mashed roasted rutabaga and carrots are good examples).
 This is exactly how I would describe this soup.